Limits of almost homogeneous spaces and their fundamental groups: Semi-locally-simply-connected nilpotent groups

-In this section, we prove the second part of Theorem \ref{MAIN}, consisting of the following result.
+In this section, we prove the second part of Theorem \ref{thm:main-theorem}, consisting of the following result.

-\begin{theorem} \rm Let $X_i$ be a sequence of almost homogeneous spaces, converging in the pointed Gromov--Hausdorff sense to a space $X$.
-If $X$ is semi-locally-simply-connected, then $X$ is a Lie group equipped with an invariant Finsler or sub-Finsler metric. \end{theorem}
+\begin{theorem} \rm Let $(X_n,p_n)$ be a sequence of almost homogeneous spaces, converging in the pointed Gromov--Hausdorff sense to a space $(X,p)$.
+If $X$ is semi-locally-simply-connected, then $X$ is a Lie group equipped with an invariant sub-Finsler metric. \end{theorem}

-Due to the following result of Valerii Berestovskii (\cite{BerII}, Theorem 3), all we need to show is that $X$ is a Lie group.
+Due to the following result of Valerii Berestovskii \cite[Theorem 3]{BerII}, all we need to show is that $X$ is a Lie group.

-\begin{theorem} \rm (Berestovskii) Let $Y$ be a proper geodesic space whose isometry group acts transitively.
-If $Y$ is homeomorphic to a topological manifold, then its metric is given by a Finsler or a sub-Finsler structure. \end{theorem}
+\begin{theorem} \rm (Berestovskii) Let $X$ be a proper geodesic space whose isometry group acts transitively.
+If $X$ is homeomorphic to a topological manifold, then its metric is given by a sub-Finsler structure. \end{theorem}